joeyespo/flask-pytest/README.md

 Motivation
 ----------

-Running tests shouldn't be something you have to remember to do.
-With this, Flask extension, tests be automatically be run for you and re-run when code changes.
+Running tests shouldn't be something you have to go out of your way to do.
+With this Flask extension, tests will be automatically be run for you, and re-run when code changes.
+It also beeps when there's an error and shows the results in the same terminal as your Flask output.

 Installation